-119 Application
+122 Application

-- 119.1.
+122.1.
 The Commission recognises the need to make the most effective use of the skills, abilities and qualifications of its officers in a changing environment.
 When positions become excess, the Commission will seek to redeploy officers within the Commission in order to avoid or minimise an excess officer situation.
 Should redeployment not be possible, voluntary redundancy, reduction in classification and involuntary redundancy will be considered in that order.
-Throughout these procedures the Commission will, where practicable, take into consideration the personal and career aspirations and family responsibilities of affected officers. - 119.2.
-These provisions do not apply to temporary and casual employees or officers on probation.
+Throughout these procedures the Commission will, where practicable, take into consideration the personal and career aspirations and family responsibilities of affected officers.

-120 Definitions
+123 Definitions

-- 120.1.
-Excess officer means an officer who has been notified in writing by the Chief Executive that he or she is excess to the Commission's requirements because: - the officer is included in a class of officers employed in the Commission, which class comprises a greater number of officers than is necessary for the efficient and economical working of the Commission; or - (b) the services of the officer cannot be effectively used because of technological or other changes in the work methods of the Commission or changes in the nature, extent or organisation of the functions of the Commission. - 120.2.
+- 123.1.
+Excess officer means an officer who has been notified in writing by the Chief Executive that he or she is excess to the Commission's requirements because: - (a) the officer is included in a class of officers employed in the Commission, which class comprises a greater number of officers than is necessary for the efficient and economical working of the Commission; or - (b) the services of the officer cannot be effectively used because of technological or other changes in the work methods of the Commission or changes in the nature, extent or organisation of the functions of the Commission. - 123.2.
 Potentially excess officer means an officer who is formally notified they are likely to become actually an excess officer in a foreseeable space of time.

-121 Consultation
+124 Consultation